marcusoftnet/marcusoftnet.github.io/_posts/2014-04-21-lookingForBetter.md

 <span style="font-size: x-small;">You know what...
 Agile is not the
 answer.
 Lean is not the answer.
 No Estimates is not the answer.
-We will find new ways. </span>We will improve.
+We will find new ways.
+We will improve.
 Like in Jurassic park:

 </div>